Good to know

 Follow the 7 tips in this guide to prolong the lifespan of your ice skates in order for you to enjoy them for many years.
 Figure skates, as well as ice hockey skates, need some maintenance f...

 Materials and features of ice hockey skates

-Ice hockey skates have good ankle support, and a slightly bent frame, which enables you to gain speed, and make quick maneuvers.
+Ice hockey skates have good ankle support, and a slightly bent frame, which enables you to gain speed and make quick maneuvers.
 Furthermore, ice hockey skates have a robust design and they are generally available with laces instead of buckles since this provides you with optimal fit.

 The blades have multiple functions, as they are used to create momentum, but they also work as brakes.
 Furthermore, the blades make it possible to make rapid starts and turns.
-Hockey skates should be fast, but the maneuverability is just as important.
-For regularly use (weekly training sessions, and as a result, many blade sharpenings), we recommend skates with blades of stainless steel, as they are very durable and suited for sharpening.
+Hockey skates should be fast, but the manoeuvrability is just as important.
+For regularly use (weekly training sessions, and as a result, many blade sharpenings), we recommend skates with blades of stainless steel, as they are very durable and suited for sharpening over and over again.